 Cysts.
 These are fluid-filled sacs.
 Microscopic cysts are too small to feel.
 These may get bigger and form macrocysts, which may be 1 to 2 inches across; at this size you can feel them.

 Cysts may enlarge and become tender right before your period.
 They tend to be round and movable.
-But it may be hard to tell the difference between a cyst and a mass.
+But it may be hard to tell the difference between a cyst and a solid mass.
 So you may need other tests to confirm a diagnosis.

 Symptoms of Fibrocystic Breast Changes